dlu-ch/dlb/doc/faq.rst

 Of these, SCons and doit are closest to the goals of dlb.
 See the following questions for a comparison to Make, Ninja and SCons.

-The other tools fall into two large categories which both have major shortcomings in the view of the author.
+The other tools fall into two large categories which both have major limitation in the view of the author.

 Tools based on declared dependency rules